alberto-lorente/stir-fried-data/README.md

 1.1 **Data Collection**

-* Retrieve the first 100 biographies and corresponding knowledge graph data for Nobel laureates from Wikipedia.
+* Retrieve the first 100 biographies and corresponding knowledge graph for Nobel laureates from Wikipedia.
-* Store biographies in individual text files and knowledge graph data in JSON files.
+* Store biographies in individual text files and knowledge graph in JSON files.
 * Use the `fetch_biography` function to automate biography retrieval and fallback to page_id lookup if necessary.
 * Lemmatize texts, remove stopwords and non-alphabetic characters with `clean_text_spacy`, preparing data for analysis.

 1.2 **Data Analysis**

-Analysis the differences between the two catagoreis, including:

 Text

+* Process text from each biography to remove stopwords and punctuation, then concatenate into a single string per category.
-* 50 most frequent words and word cloud for each category (Text).
+* Analyze and visualize the 50 most frequent words with word clouds.
-* Min/max/avg number of sentences per category together with the corresponding histograms and box plots.
-* Total number of bi-gram occurrences per category.
-Min/max/avg number of bi-gram occurrences per sentence per category.
+* Calculate and plot the minimum, maximum, and average number of sentences and bigrams per sentence for each category.

 Graphs

+* Aggregate all knowledge graph data into a DataFrame, setting values to represent RDF triples.
+* Conduct SPARQL queries to isolate RDF subjects and objects, excluding laureate names to prevent data bias.
-* 50 most frequent properties and property cloud for each category.
+* Identify the top 50 RDF properties and display them in property clouds for each category.
-* Min/max/avg number of facts per category together.
-Histograms and box plots for number of facts per graph for each category.

 1.3 **Clustering**